Soft, sweet and buttery homemade Vegan Sweet Potato Biscuits. Quick and easy to make and perfectly tall, flaky and tender. Comfort food at it's best!

 I could list so many ways to serve these Vegan Sweet Potato Biscuits.
 Here are a few ideas:

-- with sausage gravy
+- with sausage gravy or vegan chicken breasts

 - with soups, stews or chili